ksnyder2452/cast/README.md

 * Simple integration into Pipelines
 * The ability to add future Services into all applications with minimal development effort
 * The ability to compare and contrast data across time, across clients and across platforms
-* The opportunity to both integrate within newly-developed applications and within existing applications (with no changes to existing functionality)
+* The opportunity to both integrate within newly-developed applications and within existing applications (with minimal changes to existing functionality)